-What a liberating freedom.
-I guess I have one heads-up and a couple of pieces of advice.
-The heads-up is to forget about seeing them very much after they start driving.
-There will be a million reasons why they need to be somewhere else.
-We had to set a “goal” of eating together as a full family 4 times per week, yet we’re sometimes lucky to make it happen 2-3 nights.
+What a liberating freedom for your child.
+Before sharing my experience and advice on this, I have one heads-up.
+That is to forget about seeing them near as much after they have their driver’s license and access to a car.
+There will be a million reasons why they need to be (somewhere else).
+We had to set a goal of eating together as a complete family 4 times per week, yet were sometimes lucky to make it happen 2-3 nights.
 Part of this is due to the fact that a driving teen also possibly has a job, club memberships or sporting activities in addition to all the social possibilities that pull them away from home.

-Finally, we make it clear that the car is ours and they are given the privilege of driving it under the conditions we explain.
-This means that we can take the car away as a disciplinary measure, and especially if they have one or more moving violations that cause us to feel they might be unsafe.
+Finally, we made it clear that the car was ours and they were being given the privilege of driving it under the conditions we explained.
+This means that we could take the car away as a disciplinary measure, and especially if they had one or more moving violations that caused us to feel they might be unsafe.

-If you read my blog post series on driving instruction, you also came across the “driving contract” we used with our new teenage drivers.
+I hope this article was insightful and gave you some ideas to make your own.
+If you read my blog post series on teaching your teenagers to drive a car (you can find that one here), you also came across the “driving contract” we used with our new teenage drivers.

 See my other blog posts on parenting here.